 They normally are in residence at the Law School for up to one academic year.

-The Program provides visitors access to facilities of the Law School and the rest of Sciences Po (full library privileges, attendance of and participation in colloquia and other scholarly presentations at the Law School...), in order for them to conduct research on an approved topic while in residence and to consult with faculty members.
+The Fellowship Program provides visitors access to facilities of the Law School and of Sciences Po (full library privileges, attendance of and participation in colloquia and other scholarly presentations at the Law School...), in order for them to conduct research on an approved topic while in residence and to consult with faculty members.

 Because of the large number of applications we receive each year, the Sciences Po Law School is unable to accommodate all those who express interest in visiting for research purposes.
 Applications are examined by a Committee for Doctoral Studies in Law that meets twice a year: in February and in June.
 In selecting applicants for visitor status, the Committee considers the applicant's background and motivation, academic achievement, and research proposal, as well as the availability of SPLS faculty for consultation in the proposed research area.
 The Committee pays particular attention to the relevance, the coherence and the originality of the research proposals.